Why Robot Vacuums With Lidar Mapping Revolutionize Home Cleaning?

 Lidar technology is truly a game changer for smart vacuum cleaners.
 Here are the benefits that lidar brought in advancing robot vacuums.

 From aerospace to self-driving cars, lidar technology has been proven effective in measuring accurate distances and creating precise maps of the environment.
-Unlike ‘Bump and Run’ models that rely on physical contact with objects, robot vacuums with lidar navigate around obstacles more efficiently, minimising the chance of missing spots.
+Unlike ‘Bump and Run’ models that rely on physical contact with objects, robot vacuums with lidar navigate around obstacles more efficiently, minimizing the chance of missing spots.
 Lidar robot vacuums also detect small objects other sensors may miss and navigate more smoothly.

 Under the TrueMapping system, robot vacuums with lidar can navigate and detect obstacles in real-time, then adjust the path and avoid collisions accordingly, reducing the need for you to monitor the cleaning process all the time.